ADHD Therapists in Red Deer, AB

 Canadian Certified Counsellor

-Red Deer, Alberta(Virtual Only)
+Red Deer, AB(Virtual Only)

 Life can be a beautiful mess and a heartbreaking gift, often at the same time.
 When you're not sure how to navigate the challenges you're currently facing, my aim is to provide the connection and support you need to heal, grow, and thrive.
 My areas of specialty are Religious & Spiritual Trauma, Late-Diagnosis ADHD, Grief & Loss, Attachment Issues, and Parenting Support.